 My new obsession is meal prepping sauces, and along with that, using herbs.
 One of this week’s creations is this easy green tahini sauce which incorporates cilantro (LOVE), parsley, tahini and a few other ingredients for a spicy tahini sauce that is deliciously drizzle-able and full of healthy benefits, too!

-Healthy ingredients in an herb-filled sauce
+Healthy ingredients in an sauce made with herbs

 - Cilantro is a tasty herb that’s high in antioxidants and wonderful for detoxifying.
 It’s subtly spicy and has also been said to have anti-inflammatory effects.

 - Parsley, one of the most popular herbs, is rich in Vitamins K and C, is an antioxidant and a good source of folic acid.

 - Tahini is a nut-free and allergy-friendly, iron-rich butter that is versatile and holds a strong nutritional profile.

 - Garlic is an herb with lots of benefits, including being anti-bacterial.
 It has been said that eating one clove per day can bring improvements to your health¹, but regardless, it adds a tasty flavor.

 My favorite way to serve this tahini sauce is simply over roasted vegetables.
 I meal prep veggies each week so if I make the sauce ahead of time, this is an easy throw together dish.
 Another simple lunch or dinner idea is to make this the focus of rice bowls.
 Combine rice, protein and vegetables and top it all with this simple tahini dressing for an all-in-one healthy meal.
 Lastly, it also pairs well on grilled chicken or fish.